-Larry, our host somehow got a bus to come and pick us up, take us to the waiting area for the pilots.
+Larry, our host, somehow got a bus to come and pick us up, take us to the waiting area for the pilots.
 There we were offered food and snacks.
-It was not fancy, but toilets and was a great improvement over the previous area.
+It was not fancy, but had toilets and was a vast improvement over the previous area.

 When it was time for us to board the airplane, a bus came to pick up our group of four persons.
-When we arrived at the airplane, two busses filled with people from to stinky waiting area we seated.
-It was hot and humid, so they were suffering.
+When we arrived at the airplane, two buses filled with people from to stinky waiting area we seated, it was hot and humid, so they were suffering.

 We pulled up and boarded the airplane.
 We took whatever seats that we wanted.
-One seat wasn’t even bolted to the floor of the airplane.
+One seat wasn’t even bolted to the floor.
 After we were seated, the rest of the passengers were allowed to board.

 I was afraid that these passengers would be quite hostile to us.
-After all, we had gotten out of the stinky area to who knows where and now we had priority seating while the sat out in hot busses.
+After all, we had gotten out of the stinky area to who knows where, and now we had priority seating while the sat in hot busses.

 That isn’t what happened at all.
 First off, they were used to “important people” treating them like dirt.
 As soon as they discovered that we were Americans, they were very friendly and curious about us.

-Our house was built by us and I mean by our hands.
-That wasn’t impressive because Russians were used to building their dachas for gardens by hand with materials from any source possible.
-Later a Russian Ham radio visitor stayed at our house and commented that a high official in the communist party didn’t have such a nice house.
+We built our house, and I mean by our hands.
+That wasn’t impressive because Russians were used to making their dachas for gardens by hand with materials from any source possible.
+Later a Russian Ham radio visitor stayed at our house and commented that a high official in the communist party didn’t have such a beautiful house.

 One photo was taken from a personal friend’s helicopter and it showed three cars at the house.
 Russians were astonished by three cars.
 I tried to explain that all three were old cars and not worth much.
 We were told that to have a single car in Russia was the same as being a millionaire in American, and we had three cars.

-The flight had an attendant that we might be tempted to call a stewardess.
+The flight had an attendant that we might be tempted to call a flight attendant.
 Her only action was to try to sell passengers her jewelry products.